 The bridge itself was built in the 1300’s by the viscount of Bearn.
-It leads to the 16th Century castle of King Henry IV.
-Across from the castle was the home where Pierre grew up, above his parents’ chocolate storefront.
-It has been our family lore that our ancestors made chocolate for the king.
+It led to the 16th Century castle of King Henry IV.
+Across from the castle ruins was Pierre’s family’s ancient homestead.
+He came from a long line of chocolatiers.

-Etched on the bridge’s water tower are the words, Toques Si Gaouses, in an ancient Bearnaise dialect, meaning Touch it if you dare.
+From this history came the town motto, Toquoy Si Gaouses, meaning Touch it if you dare.
 It’s the origin of the Gentieu family motto brought to America by Pierre.

 Pierre’s Four Powder Workmen, captured on a wet-plate negative, about 1880.
 I think it’s ironic that my great great grandfather worked at the DuPont Powder Co. where they made explosives, and I shot this sequence of the 1979 implosion of the Jeep Administration Building.
 Tonally they work together.
 The wispy clouds and the shapes made by the dust relate to the deterioration that happened over time around the edges of the powdermen.

 Pierre painted this scene in 1862, of the 13th Connecticut Regiment, at Camp Hubbard, Thibodeaux, Louisiana.
 The Sibley tents (unusual for the army) look like the sailboats in my photo, waiting for the regatta to start.
 The man stepped forward, like the man separated between the drummers and the regiment looks like the lone small sailboat in my photo, struck by a ray of sunlight.